jessiewestlake/AnduinOS/Checklist.md

 * Ensure Super + Tab, Alt + Tab, Super + I are functional.
 (Super + I is (UNDER DEVELOPMENT))
 * Ensure Super + U can toggle network stat display.
 * Ensure Super + Shift + S will take a screenshot.
+* Ensure if the user search `spotify` in the start menu, it will show `Spotify` and can be opened in store.
 * Ensure if the device has a battery, battery is shown on the task bar.
 Otherwise, it's hidden.
 * Ensure sound theme, icon theme, shell theme are all set.
 * Press `Alt + F2`, then type `r` and press `Enter`.
 Ensure the shell can be restarted successfully.